laurathaga/laurathaga/README.md

 - 🌱 Currently I've been learning more in depth about **Typescript, Node Js,**

-- 👨‍💻 Things I want to learn/improve this year: **Three JS, WebGL, 3D software, Neovim and contribute on open source regularly**
+- 👨‍💻 Things I want to learn/improve this year: **WebGL, Blender, Vim and contribute on open source regularly**

 - 📫 How to reach me **hajrullaagalaurat@gmail.com**